zotonic/zotonic/doc/manuals/cookbook/shell-resetpassword.rst

 That means you are trying to change the password for the admin (user 1).
-The admin password is not set in the database: you need to define your admin password in the site's config file, use the property ``admin_password``.
-For more info on this, see :ref:`tutorial-site-anatomy`.
+The admin password is not set in the database: you need to define your admin password in the site’s config file, use the property ``admin_password``.
+For more info on this, see :ref:`manual-site-anatomy`.